 Step 1: Initialize Git in your working folder

 To initialize git, you have to type this command in your terminal:

 Step 2: Add the files to track by Git

 To add the files to be tracked by Git, we use the command:

 git add command adds the files or changes in your directory to the staging area.

 git add . , adds all the new files and changes to the staging area.

-Or if you want to add only a specify file to be push to remote, type:
+Or if you want to add only a specific file to be pushed to remote, type:

 git add filename.md